 3. Financial Power of Attorney

-If your ex is still listed as the person who can access your bank accounts or sign on your behalf in the event of incapacity, revoke that and appoint someone else you trust.
+If your ex is still named as the person who can access your finances, revoke and replace that document.
+Choose someone you trust now.

-4. Healthcare Power of Attorney & Advance Directives
+4. Healthcare Power of Attorney and Advance Directives

 5. Revocable Living Trusts